 WHY SHOULD I PRACTICE QI GONG?

 I often have patients who have no interest in persuing Qi Gong because it is ‘too slow’ or ‘I like to be active, energetic or competitive’.
 This is purely a Yang (fire) attitude, and is common with the Western mind.
 In fact it is the source of many health problems.
 Yin or softness and fluidity feed Yang.
 One does not flourish without the other.
 Here it is from the scientific or anatomic functional viewpoint: With pure exercise or energetic body movement, muscles and other tissues, and the brain, activate and create a demand from the cardiovascular system.
-The body must adjust to this demand and begin to produce oxygen and nourishing blood flow, and continue to feed it in a DEFICIT.
+The body must adjust to this demand and begin to produce oxygen and nourishing blood flow, and continue to feed it in a DEFICIT condition.
 Qi Gong is centered on the BREATH and getting Oxygen into the blood and with slow movements it is directed all over the body (attention or Yi being centered within), sending this energy throughout the muscles, tendons, and organs.
 This process packs the body with OXYGENATED, NOURISHING blood and provides a temporary excess of Yin or source energy to feed the Yang (fire) or movement of other activities.
 It is putting the horse properly before the cart and creating a net source of energy, not a deficit that must be repaired constantly (which steals energy).
 This is why ones who work hard constantly every waking moment burn out and have to take supplemental Yin (herbs) to recover after many years.
 It is also why we are so habituated to stimulants like coffee (a drain on adrenal modulation).
 As we age, this deficit of Qi manifests in many different diseases and debilities.
 This is not saying that minimizing movement is healthy, just that we must nourish Yin to engender Yang.
 This is what Qi Gong was created for in ancient times, and why it is one of the three pillars of health in TCM.